123mandy/Project_Tic-Tac-Toe/README.md

 }
 setTimeout(namePlayer, 200);
 ```
-When player X use the last play to win the game, sometimes may have bugs to show both winning condition and tie condition.
-In order to fix this bug, put the if statement of tie condition out of the for loop whick checks the winning condition.
+* When player X use the last play to win the game, sometimes may have bugs to show both winning condition and tie condition.
+In order to fix this bug, put the if statement of tie condition out of the for loop which checks the winning condition.